Lombok: What Bali Was Before the World Found It

 Q: What currency should I bring?

-A: Indonesian Rupiah (IDR).
-ATMs available in Senggigi and Mataram.
-USD sometimes accepted but you'll get poor exchange rates.
-Bring small bills for vendors and drivers.
+A: Indonesian Rupiah (IDR) is essential.
+ATMs are available in Senggigi and Mataram.
+USD is sometimes accepted at tourist-facing businesses, but you will receive poor exchange rates.
+Bring small denominations for vendors and drivers who may not carry change.

-A: Yes, if approached respectfully.
-Dress modestly (shoulders, knees covered), ask permission for photos, leave small donation (20,000-50,000 IDR).
+A: Yes, if you approach respectfully.
+Dress modestly with shoulders and knees covered.
+Ask permission before taking close-up pictures of residents.
+Leave a small donation of 20,000-50,000 IDR.
 These are real communities, not theme parks.
-Genuine interest welcomed.
+Genuine interest and courtesy are always welcomed warmly.